eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- Extensive understanding of Unix/Linux systems from kernel to shell and beyond (system libraries, file systems, and client-server protocols).
 	- 8+ years of experience as a Site Reliability Engineer, Production Engineer or Backend Software Engineer for web-scale or similar platforms.
 	- BS degrees in Computer Science or related technical field, or equivalent practical experience.
 + skill set:
+	- Support and improve our customer Insights Platform by operating and extending the Open Source software we depend on (Prometheus, Thanos, Grafana).
+	- Work closely with other product teams to enhance product offerings and improve our customer's observability.
+	- Automate as much of the operational work as possible to allow time for innovation.
+	- Working with exciting technologies such as Kubernetes, Prometheus/Thanos, Go, Docker, Kafka, ScyllaDB, and more.
+	- Proficiency in at least one of the following languages: Go, C/C++, Java, Python, Ruby.
+We primarily use Go, but sometimes we need to extend systems written in other languages such as Java.
+	- A willingness to dive into configuration management, deployment automation, and instrumentation.
+	- An appreciation of SRE principles, along with utilizing data and automation to improve systems.
+	- Excellent communication skills.
+We work intimately with product teams to ensure our customers have the observability they need to be successful on our platform.
+	- We value development.
+You will work with some of the smartest and most interesting people in the industry.
+We are a high-performance organization that is always challenging ourselves to continuously grow.
+We maintain a growth mindset in everything we do and invest deeply in employee development through formalized mentorship, LinkedIn Learning tracks, and other internal programs.
+We also provide all employees with reimbursement for relevant conferences, training, and education.
++ skill set:
 	- Principal Site Reliability Engineer, Splunk Observability - remote Spain
 	- The Splunk Observability Suite is a new generation of cloud applications for microservices and distributed applications.
 We work on new, world-class tools to monitor and observe microservice-based applications.
 Site Reliability Engineers at Splunk are hybrid Software/Systems Engineers whose overarching goal is to ensure that production services are always up and running reliably.